 It was a painstaking process but fortunately, we stumbled across an insightful GitHub discussion.
-Below, we have summarized our lesson from the ordeal and hope anyone else doing a similar project will find it helpful.
+Below, we have summarized our lessons from the ordeal and hope anyone else doing a similar project will find it helpful.

-We achieved the above with a combination of Elasticsearch (BM25)*, Sentence transformers (word average embedding) and Facebook’s FAISS.
+We achieved the above with a combination of Elasticsearch (BM25)*, Sentence transformers (word average embedding), and Facebook’s FAISS.

 - Elasticsearch (BM25)*:

-- High false negative rate and low false positive
+- High false-negative rate and low false-positive.

-- It works very well with long texts with multiple sentences
+- It works very well with long texts with multiple sentences.

 - Sentence transformer (word average embedding):

-- High false positive and low false negative
+- High false-positive and low false-negative.

-- Works very well with short sentences
+- Works very well with short sentences.

 Fetching similar results from search space

 Let’s help you understand how FAISS does this.
 First of all, FAISS is designed to work with embeddings.
 Secondly, FAISS gives an approximated score which might have a little, albeit very minor, deviation from the original distance.
-But since we are interested in only comparing them relatively, this works like a charm.
+But, since we are interested in only comparing them relatively, this works like a charm.

-*FYI: We used Elasticsearch BM25 in our workflow however, TF-IDF can also be employed as an equally viable alternative with similar characteristics.
+Note: We used Elasticsearch BM25 in our workflow however, TF-IDF can also be employed as an equally viable alternative with similar characteristics.